These spicy nuts are a great healthy, yet satisfying snack packed full of heart-healthy fats! Makes the perfect edible gift for nut-lovers!

 - 8 Healthy Make-Ahead Sweet and Salty Snack Ideas

-- Heart-healthy Trail Mix
+- Heart Healthy Trail Mix with Dark Chocolate

 - 4-Ingredient No-Bake Peanut Butter Protein Bars